-It is unclear whether the depression arises from the damage to the brain caused by MS, or due to the stress of having to live with a long-term condition, or both.
+Many people with MS experience periods of depression.
+It's unclear whether this is directly caused by MS, or is due to the stress of having to live with a long-term condition, or both.

 Anxiety can also be a problem for people with MS, possibly due to the unpredictable nature of the condition.

-Some people with MS can sometimes experience rapid and severe mood swings, suddenly bursting into tears, laughing or shouting angrily for no apparent reason.
+In rare cases, people with MS can experience rapid and severe mood swings, suddenly bursting into tears, laughing or shouting angrily for no apparent reason.

 MS can have an effect on sexual function.

 Men with MS often find it hard to obtain or maintain an erection (erectile dysfunction).
 They may also find it takes a lot longer to ejaculate when having sex or masturbating, and may even lose the ability to ejaculate altogether.

 For women, problems include difficulty reaching orgasm, as well as decreased vaginal lubrication and sensation.

 Both men and women with MS may find they are less interested in sex than they were before.
 This could be directly related to MS, or it could be the result of living with the condition.